felixcs1/langchain-app/backend/README.md

 Below is the boiler plate langeserve readme, doesnt fully apply to this project but leaving here for now.
-This project is mainly for learning infra stuff so
+This project is mainly for learning infra things.

 ## Installation